 After eighteen years of frustrating research, Japanese scientists have at last been bale to breed eels in captivity.

-After eighteen years of frustrating research, Japanese scientists have at last been bale to breed eels in captivity.
+Background: After eighteen years of frustrating research, Japanese scientists have at last been bale to breed eels in captivity.
 To film part of this report the available light in a laboratory was electronically boosted thirty thousand times.

 SYNOPSIS: Eels are an important food in Japan so this breakthrough by Tokyo.
 University's Professor Hibiya may have far reaching effects.